 Even this year you could spend an entire day in Epcot just enjoying the holiday entertainment without ever purchasing a snack (and we will do exactly that later in the season…well, maybe just one Yule Log).
 If you’re interested in knowing what not to miss in terms of the Christmas and holiday free offerings, read our Epcot International Festival of the Holidays Tips & Strategy post.

-This year, the Epcot International Festival of the Holidays at Walt Disney World runs from November 18 until December 30, 2018.
-The Holiday Kitchens are all located in World Showcase, and these food booths open each day from noon until 8 p.m., which gives you just enough time to stock up on Yule Logs before camping out to view the farewell season of Illuminations with the Peace on Earth holiday tag…
+This year, the Epcot International Festival of the Holidays at Walt Disney World runs from November 29 until December 30, 2019.
+The Holiday Kitchens are all located in World Showcase, and these food booths open each day from noon until 8 p.m., which gives you just enough time to stock up on Yule Logs before camping out to view Epcot Forever, which debuts in Fall 2019 and will hopefully have the Peace on Earth tag…

-As noted, we’ve tried every food item at the 2018 Epcot International Festival of the Holidays (save for one cookie that was sold out).
+As noted, we tried every food item at last year’s Epcot International Festival of the Holidays (save for one cookie that was sold out).
 More importantly, we actually waited in line and purchased “real” versions of all these items, meaning that what you’ll find in our reviews is not simply “ideal” stock photos provided from Walt Disney World of what this food can look like when it’s perfectly-plated with a generous portion.

 Anyone who has ever attended an Epcot festival can attest to the fact that there’s a huge difference between what the official stock photos look like and what is served to actual guests.
 It’s probably also safe to assume there’s a difference in taste between the free food provided at media events, and what we paid to buy.

 We’ll start with our booth rankings (ordered from best to worst), and then offer some commentary: